giancosta86/typed-env/README.md

 ### EnvironmentVariable\<T\>

-The `EnvironmentVariable<T>` class is the very heart of the library - although you will often instantiate it via the utility functions described below.
+The `EnvironmentVariable<T>` class is the very heart of the library - although you will often instantiate it via the utility functions described below, thus using only its **getValue()** method.

-It works as follows:
+`EnvironmentVariable<T>` works as follows:

-- the constructor takes 2 parameters:
+- the `constructor` takes 2 parameters:

-  - the **name** of the environment variable, as it is appears in `process.env`
+  - the **name** of the environment variable, as it is should appear in `process.env`

   - the **mapper** - a `(string) => T` function, mapping the `string` raw value of the environment variable (if present) into the expected `T` type

-- it only provides a `getValue()` method, that is summarized by the diagram above; more in detail:
+- the `getValue()` is summarized by the diagram above; more in detail:

-  - takes an optional **default value factory**, a `() => T` function returning a default value - a function called if the environment variable is missing
+  - it takes an optional **default value factory**, a `() => T` function returning a default value - a function called if the environment variable is missing

-  - can result in one of 3 outcomes:
+  - it can result in one of 3 outcomes:

     - if the environment variable _exists_ in `process.env`, `getValue()` returns the result of the **mapper** function applied to the related `string` raw value